QinqinAndMacaulayCat/copula-model-project/report.md

 #### 3.3.1 Distribution

-#### 3.3.2 CVine
+#### 3.3.2 CVine and Multivariate Gaussian Copula
-We test the `CVine` based on the return data of the assets.
+We test the `CVine` and `GaussianCopula`based on the return data of the assets.

-We first show the correlation matrix of the returns of our initial data and the correlation of the returns of the simulated data from Gaussian copula and Clayton copula.
+We first show the correlation matrix of the returns of our initial data and the correlation of the returns of the simulated data from CVine (Gaussian copula and Clayton copula) and Multivariate Gaussian Copula.
 The results are shown below:

 ![Correlation matrix of the returns of the initial data](result/Correlation_Matrix_of_Initial_Data.png)